-Cardioversion is a method to return an abnormal heart rhythm back to normal.
+Cardioversion is a method to bring an abnormal heart rhythm back to normal.

-Cardioversion can be done using an electric shock or drugs.
+Cardioversion can be done using an electric shock or with drugs.

 - The defibrillator is activated and an electric shock is delivered to your heart.

 - This shock briefly stops all electrical activity of the heart.
 Then it allows the normal heart rhythm to return.

 - Sometimes more than one shock, or a shock with higher energy is needed.

 An external defibrillator is used to treat abnormal heart rhythms (arrhythmia) that cause collapse and cardiac arrest.
 Examples are ventricular tachycardia and ventricular fibrillation.